HAS-Tools-2023/homework-jmoeschl/Homework_Submissions/Weekly_Assignments/moeschl_HW12.md

 ### 11/20/2023
 ### HW 12

+### Grade
+3/3: Nice work.
+We will review the API website again tomorrow as I know that was confusing to many.
+I couldn't see exactly where this plot was being generated in your code but I think the issue is because you don't have your dates as datetime objects.

 ### Forecast Generation
 I really cannot think of a fun math way to think of a flow so I still used what I used in the past.
 It is a ratio of mean to std of historical novemebr data and then I added on the accumulated precipitaiton from this past storm.
 I am aware it is in different units but the units I chose had the most reasonable flow value.  other than that though, I just used that calcualtion as a guidance.